grafana/agent/docs/sources/flow/reference/components/prometheus.operator.podmonitors.md

 }
 ```

 This example will apply additional relabel rules to discovered targets for hashmod sharding.
-Here we have five shards and an environment variable provides our current agent's shard.
+Here we have five shards numbered 0-4, and an environment variable provides our current agent's shard.

 ```river
 prometheus.operator.podmonitors "pods" {